smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

-• New command added via Right Click Item Context Menu:
+• New Commands via Right Click Item Context Menu:

-  • SMO GC SoloInstanceInPlace (Now select back the original Item instead of the Instance)
+  • SoloInstanceInPlace (Now select back the original Item instead of the Instance)
-  • New SMO GC ReleaseFromIsolate
+  • ReleaseFromIsolate

 • Select Menu form updated to use the new Select CoPlanar Polys command

 **CAD**